sum4n/TheOdinProject-TicTacToe/README.md

 resetColorBoxes() does what its name says.

 if (!e.target.textContent && !gameOver && termCount < 9) takes care of disabling clicking after the game is own or tied.

+Input player names:
+have no idea how playerX.value and playerY.value can be accessed from anywhere.